-A man blamed a doctor for his wife’s death.
-He’s guilty of plotting his murder.
+Man who blamed doctor for wife’s death is guilty of plotting his murder

 Lee and Stewart’s sentencing on May 16 will mark the end of the three-year-long legal processes.

-"The conclusion of this case sends a clear message that my office will hold those who harm members of our community accountable to the full extent of the law,” District Attorney Tori Verber Salazar said in a news release.
+“The conclusion of this case sends a clear message that my office will hold those who harm members of our community accountable to the full extent of the law,” District Attorney Tori Verber Salazar said in a statement.